Seyond-Inc/seyond_ros_driver/doc/02_how_to_change_point_type.md

 Please refer to the definitions in point_types.h.

-Focus on and modify the contents of the driver_lidar.h and driver_lidar.cc in the src/driver/ dir.
+Focus on and modify the contents of the driver_wrapper.hpp in the src/driver/ dir.

 ```c++
 #ifdef ENABLE_XYZIT